sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Resources/cli/HOME.md

 # cli

-The command line interface, or CLI for short, is a powerpul utility.
+The command line interface, or CLI for short, is a powerful utility.
-Unfortunatly, all this power can be quite overwhelming when you first become aqcuinted with it.
+Unfortunately, all this power can be quite overwhelming when you first become acquainted with it.
-Quite a few computer enthousiasts will remember the first time they accidentally found themselves in a `vi`-shell and having no idea how to get out of it.
+Quite a few computer enthusiasts will remember the first time they accidentally found themselves in a `vi`-shell and having no idea how to get out of it.

-Althoudh intimidating, once you become familiar with using the command line, you might notice how it alows you to work much faster then using a GUI.
+Although intimidating, once you become familiar with using the command line, you might notice how it allows you to work much faster then using a GUI.
 The sections below contain some tips, tricks and configurations to level up your terminal.

 > UNLIMITED POWER!